Chamber of Deputies of the Czech Republic: Dissolution

-After a dissolution of the Chamber of Deputies, new elections must be held within 60 days, and the Chamber cannot be dissolved within three months of regular elections.
+After a dissolution of the Chamber of Deputies, new elections must be held within two months, and the Chamber of Deputies may not be dissolved less than three months before the end of its electoral term.
 The Chamber of Deputies can only be dissolved by the president under conditions specified by the constitution.
 The Chamber of Deputies is most commonly dissolved following two votes of no confidence in the cabinet.
-During a dissolution of the Chamber of Deputies, the Senate has the authority to take necessary legal measures in its place.
+During a dissolution of the Chamber of Deputies, the Senate has the authority to take legal measures in its place if necessary.

 Seat of the Chamber of Deputies

 The Chamber of Deputies resides in three building complexes in Malá Strana, Prague.
 The main building with the plenary chamber is the Thun Palace, built at the end of the 17th century.
 It was rebuilt at the start of the 19th century to house the Bohemian Diet.
 The current plenary chamber was built in 1861 for the reinstated Bohemian Diet after it was dissolved by the Austrian-Hungarian Emperor Franz Joseph I in 1849.
 The second building was the seat of the Governors of the Kingdom of Bohemia appointed by the emperor, located on Malá Strana Square.
 The last building complex includes the Smiřický Palace and Šternberk Palace at the opposite side of the square.